Nileshh-stack/ImageGalleryWebApp/readme.md

 This project uses the Unsplash API to fetch images.
 You'll need to sign up for an Unsplash developer account and obtain an access key.

-## Screenshots

-Insert screenshots of the web app's user interface and its different functionalities.

 ## Known Issues

 - The "Show More" OR "Search" button may not work consistently if the Unsplash API rate limit is exceeded.